 Days four and five in Indian Shores, Florida were so full of amazing moments for our family and I am so excited to share all about it.

 We started after morning rush hour as we had to go through town and wanted to avoid that.
 Today the plan was Fort Desoto.
 It was quite a drive but a scenic one.
 We drove past the Don Cesar Resort which is the stunning pink hotel.
 I have always wanted to stay there.
 Ahhh, a bucket list item 🙂 .
 We had to stop along the way as one of the bridges was a drawbridge and a boat was going under.
 The kids were quite interested in watching this.
+This post may contain affiliate links, which means I may earn some money if you click on one.
+Read the full disclaimer here.

 Fort Desoto is a park on five offshore keys, or islands: Madelaine Key, St. Jean Key, St. Christopher Key, Bonne Fortune Key and the main island, Mullet Key.
 The keys are connected by either bridge or causeway.
 The island group is accessible by toll road from the mainland.
 Historically, the islands were used for military fortifications; remnants and a museum exhibit this history.
 Two piers, beaches, picnic area, hiking trails, bicycling trails, kayak trail, and a ferry to Egmont Key State Park are available.